swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 This proposal follows up on a number of recommendations found in the manifesto:

 `Collection` conformance was dropped from `String` in Swift 2.
-After reevaluation, the feeling is that the minor semantic discrepancies (mainly with `RangeReplaceableCollection`) are outweighed by the significant benefits of restoring these conformances.
+After reevaluation, the feeling is that the minor discrepancies with required `RangeReplaceableCollection` semantics (the fact that some characters may merge when Strings are concatenated) are outweighed by the significant benefits of restoring these conformances.
 For more detail on the reasoning, see [here](https://github.com/apple/swift/blob/master/docs/StringManifesto.md#string-should-be-a-collection-of-characters-again)

 While it is not a collection, the Swift 3 string does have slicing operations.